Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 - Adequate airspace
 - Overcurrent protection
 - Checking all component's compatibility before assembly
+- avoiding liquid from computers, so they do not get wet and short out.
 ---
 ### Significance of networks
 - Communication between servers, workstations and PCs